-It’s worth noting up front that we find our current methods of implementing memory palaces to be relatively simple (see “Doesn’t it take too much time to make all these palaces?” on our Tips page).
+It’s worth noting up front that we find our current methods of implementing memory palaces to be relatively simple (see “Doesn’t it take too much time to make all these palaces?”).
 We don’t think that using palaces in a mnemonic strategy adds up to much extra time or effort.
 Otherwise, the following might be moot.
-The presence of this question is also not to say that standalone images are never useful.
-We often create them for out-of-context facts or when it may be useful to create quick images on the fly.
+As always, memory palaces should be used sparingly (I would estimate only about 25% of my Anki cards have associated mnemonics) and in conjunction with the core evidence-based strategies of effective learning—practice testing and spaced repetition.
+If you haven't already, I'd strongly recommend reading Do memory palaces hinder learning?.
+This pro-memory palace argument is also not meant to suggest that standalone images are never useful.
+I often create them for out-of-context facts (e.g. for drug brand names) or when it may be useful to create quick images on the fly.
 When it comes to carefully learning structured material, however (e.g. I'm sitting at my computer to learn the lung pathology chapter), I’ve found there to be three main arguments in favor of palaces:

 1. Organization: Palaces can be a boon to the structuring of stored information.
 I try to use the inherent structure of palaces to keep particular subtopics neatly contained within a given space in the mind.
 Let’s say I’m using my high school swimming pool as my palace for the lung pathology chapter.
 I reach a section about interstitial pneumonia, a key type of pneumonia.
 I might choose the men’s locker room as my exclusive “area” for interstitial pneumonia (this room was simply next along my path through the pool as I progressed through the subtopics of lung pathology).
 I can tidily contain everything worth memorizing about interstitial pneumonia within this space.
 When then thinking about interstitial pneumonia, I can easily “teleport” to this one room, which I know contains everything I want to remember.
 Although often rooms, an “area” might be an entire building (e.g. a neighbor’s house, the details of which I don’t know well), a field in a sports complex, a section of a park, a street, a parking lot, etc. Check out our Tetracyclines and Acute Pyelonephritis videos for examples of this in action.